zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_build_instruction_iar.rst

 Notes for building with IARARM
 ------------------------------

+    IAR Embedded Workbench for ARM (EWARM) versions 8.42 or later are required.

     Currently the MUSCA_B1, MUSCA_S1 and SSE-200_AWS targets are not supported with IARARM, due to lack of testing.